 - Alpha:

-- Select the level of transparency/opacity of the image.
+- Adjust the transparency/opacity level of the image.

-- Apply affine transformations on the image.
+- Apply affine transformations to the image.
 The order of transformations is: first Flip, then Rotation, and finally Translation.
-Math will multiply each pixel in Image A by the first parameter and add it the second parameter.
+Math will multiply each pixel in an image by the first parameter and add the second parameter.
 Rotate in 90º steps by clicking on .
-Calculate the complement image by clicking on .
+Calculate the complement of the image by clicking on .

 - Drag: